grimmelm/ctech404/ctech402/module_5/M5_Codio_Modules/exercise_specs.md

 To calculate the standard deviation of a list of numbers, do the following:

-1. Computer the mean of the numbers.
+1. Compute the mean of the numbers.
 2. Subtract that mean from each number and square the result.
 You will have a new group of numbers.
 3. Compute the mean of those numbers.
 4. Find the square root of that mean.